castacks/castacks.github.io/summer2020.md

     <tr>
       <td>
         <h4>4.1 Setup in Cloud and Cluster</h4>
-        <i>An intro to setting up infrastructure on the cloud & cluster and an overview of various Air Lab development operations tools</i>
+        <i>An intro to setting up infrastructure on the cloud & cluster and an overview of various AirLab development operations tools</i>
         <ul>
           <li>Docker</li>
           <li>Cluster & SLURM</li>